Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - in a language-like "grammar of SignWriting"

 rather than centering the written sign as the primary written unit from the start.

+This makes Thiessen a useful case of deferred rather than ignored dependency.
+The thesis solves much of the script-internal descriptive layer and directly recognizes the need for encoding, but the written-sign text model remains late and preliminary.
+The missing full-path layer is not invisible; it is not yet governing.

 **Layer-level judgment:** Correct and useful as script-internal descriptive and computational work.